 The third and final way to handle a large hospital lien is to file an interpleader.
 This is time-consuming and can quickly eat some expenses, but is the method of last resort if the hospital is being completely unreasonable.
 Basically, you deposit the entire settlement amount with the Court and let them decide how the money is to be distributed.
 This can be tricky and the success depends, in part, upon where you file the suit and who you draw as a Judge.

 If you are dealing with a large number of medical bills resulting in a hospital lien, contact Ponton Law at 404-418-8507.
-We have successfully negotiated many of these claims which will result in more money going in your pocket.
+We have successfully negotiated many of these claims as an Atlanta car accident attorney which will result in more money going in your pocket.